millsp/ts-toolbelt/README.md

 ## 📜 About

 <p style="text-align: justify">
-  **ts-toolbelt** is a collection of types that makes programming with TypeScript even safer.
+  <strong>ts-toolbelt</strong> is a collection of types that makes programming with TypeScript
+  even safer.
 It's goal is to improve type correctness while adding a whole new set of features to TypeScript.